 Origin supports functions that are valuable to certain types of data analysis and specific mathematic and scientific applications.
 The following sections provide examples on how to use some of these functions, broken down by categories of use.

+Topics covered in this section:

-- LT Mathematics
+LT Mathematics

-- LT Statistics
+LT Statistics

-- LT Curve Fitting
+LT Curve Fitting

-- Signal Processing
+Signal Processing

-- Peaks and Baseline
+Peaks and Baselir 1e

-- Image Processing
+Image Processing

 14.2 Mathematics

 14.2.1 Mathematics